ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Documentation/Creating-or-updating-documentation.rst

             $ python -m pip install -r requirements.txt -c constraints.txt

 #.
-In order for Sphinx to be able to generate diagrams, the ``dot`` command must be available:
+Make sure the ``dot`` command is available, so that Sphinx is able to generate diagrams:

    .. tabs::